denzelrenner/LIFE4136-Group1-Rotation2/README.md

 4.Input nucleotide sequence from g10577 tetraploid into the query sequence field and submit the job.
 From the resulting output take the longest open reading frame which is the full length protein (ORF1).

 ## Homolog identification

-In order to find homologs for g46214 and g10577 in the model species Arabidopsis thaliana we followed the steps below:
+To find homologs for g46214 and g10577 in the model species Arabidopsis thaliana we followed the steps below:

 1.Follow the link to the BLAST tool on the TAIR website